fairafric is going climate positive

 Produce

-Every bar of fairafric produced will soon eliminate CO2 from the atmosphere.
 And not just in the distant future.
-Thanks to the power of nature, which is given free rein on the DAF farms, every farm is a small CO2 vacuum cleaner from day 1 of the changeover.
+Thanks to the power of nature, which is given free rein on DAF farms, every farm acts as a small CO2 vacuum cleaner from day one of the conversion.

 With your help